PAMinerva/paminerva.github.io/docs/LearnDirectX/A.02-Matrices.md

 <br>

 In the latter case the first column is scaled by $x$, the second by $y$, the third by $z$ and the fourth by $w$.
-Then, the sum of corresponding components in scaled columns gives us the components of the resultant vector.
+Then, the sum of corresponding components in the scaled columns gives us the components of the resultant vector.

 <br>